 - According to statistics in 2011-12, 50% of 65 years old females are expected to live until 87 years old or beyond and;

 - 50% of 65 years old males are projected to live until 84 or older

 You also need to be able to stretch that $744,000 (or other mount) over 20+ years.
 This can involve some careful budgeting as well as careful investing.

 See a financial planer

 The truth of it is that planning and saving for retirement is very difficult to do alone.
 We also know that seeing a financial planner and paying $5,000 a year for the privilege might not be possible.
 That is one of the reasons we are launching Plenty – we feel that quality financial planning shouldn’t just be the privilege of the 5% who can afford it but rather for those who need it most.
-If you are interested in being one of the first to try our exciting new platform, get started here.
+Find out about our free retirement planning.